tomahg/Gulla.Episerver.SqlStudio/README.md

 ![IntelliSense on column name](img/autocomplete-column.png "IntelliSense on column names")

 ## Connection string switcher
-If you have more than one database, i.e both Content Cloud and Commerce Cloud, or Content Cloud and a custom database, you are able to select connection string.
-If you change connection string, the page will reload and intellisense for the new database will be activated
+If you have more than one database, i.e both Content Cloud and Commerce Cloud, or Content Cloud and a custom database, you are able to select a connection string.
+If you change the connection string, the page will reload and intelliSense for the new database will be activated

 ![Connection switcher](img/connectionstring.png "Connection switcher")